-After the weighbridge operator completes the announcement, they are to lift the boom gate, grab the portable T-Way radio and front entrance gate key, remove temporary bollards at the rear of the weighbridge building and walk along the incoming road directing traffic to turn around and remove their car from the site to allow emergency vehicles to enter.
+After the weighbridge operator completes the announcement, they are to lift the boom gate, take the portable T-Way radio and front entrance gate key, remove temporary bollards at the rear of the weighbridge building and walk along the incoming road directing traffic to turn around and remove their car from the site to allow emergency vehicles to enter.

-The weighbridge operator shall walk along the incoming driveway towards the turning circle near the Revolve Centre and close the steel boom gate, making sure all vehicles have been removed from the drive way and wait for emergency vehicles to arrive.
+The weighbridge operator shall walk along the incoming driveway towards the turning circle near the Revolve Centre and close the steel boom gate, making sure all vehicles Shellharbour City Council PIRMP Report May 2021 have been removed from the drive way and wait for emergency vehicles to arrive.
 Open the secondary gates and await their arrival.
-You may need to flag them towards the correct entrance.
+The weighbridge operator may need to flag emergency services towards the correct entrance.
 This will enable the Revolve Centre and the landfill site to operate under normal conditions.

 Where a pollution event has the potential to have impact offsite, communication with surrounding neighbours will be undertaken.
 The decision to notify adjoining owners will be made by the Site Supervisor.